Admissions and Records

 student services at your nearest CSU campus.

 High School Students.
 High school students may be considered for enrollment in certain special programs if recommended by the principal and the appropriate campus department chair and if preparation is equivalent to that required of eligible California high school graduates.
-Students should have at least a 3.0 GPA in college preparatory subjects or exhibit unusual academic abilities.
-Such admission is only for a specific program and does not constitute the right to continued enrollment.
-Contact our Admissions Office.
+Such admission is only for a given specific program and does not constitute a right to continued enrollment.
+Contact our Admissions and Records Office.

 California Community Colleges and other authorized certifying institutions can certify up to 39 semester (58.5 quarter) units of General Education-Breadth (GE-Breadth) or 37 semester (55.5 quarter) units of the Intersegmental General Education Transfer Curriculum (IGETC) for transfer students to fulfill lower-division general education requirements for any CSU campus prior to transfer.